9/10 as a Percentage: A thorough look to Fraction-to-Percentage Conversion

 -

 How can I convert percentages back to fractions?
 To convert a percentage back to a fraction, simply divide the percentage by 100 and simplify the resulting fraction.
-For example, 90% becomes 90/100, which simplifies to 9/10.
+Here's one way to look at it: 90% becomes 90/100, which simplifies to 9/10.

 -